MohamedArif20091999/Nike_store/README.md

-#A simple store for Nike-Air shoes.
+# A simple store for Nike-Air shoes.

+This project is a simple store site for *(Nike-Air model)* it includes some common functionalities of shopping site as **Cart,Purchase and Quantity adjustments.**